DFE-Digital/early-careers-framework/docs/source/ecf/guidance.html.md

 ### View data for a specific participant who has transferred

-{inset-text}This endpoint is only available for systems integrated with API v3 onwards.
-They will not return data for API v1 or v2.{/inset-text}
+<div class="govuk-inset-text">This endpoint is only available for systems integrated with API v3 onwards.
+They will not return data for API v1 or v2.</div>

 Providers can view data for a specific participant who has transferred: